 Student of Color Alliance (S.O.C.A.)

-S.O.C.A. is an unrecognized student group dedicated to providing a space to discuss issues affecting GS students of color.
+S.O.C.A. is a student group dedicated to providing a space to discuss issues affecting GS students of color.

 Columbia University has more than 500 student organizations that are open to students in all four undergraduate schools, including students in the School of General Studies.